weiawesome/study_savvy_api_go/README.md

 > Furthermore, it can cooperate with celery in python which gain tasks from redis set by the server.
 >
 > In the project will set My-SQL and Redis and Go-server, and it should combine with other project to have whole service.
+>
+> Furthermore, the logs will send into influxdb and display on the grafana.